JosephP91/kweb/README.md

 }
 ```

 Done.
 Consumer created.
-If you want to know which options you can specify, you can check here: https://kafka-python.readthedocs.io/en/master/apidoc/KafkaConsumer.html
+If you want to know which options you can specify, you can check here:
+<a href="https://kafka-python.readthedocs.io/en/master/apidoc/KafkaConsumer.html" target="_blank">Kafka Consumer</a>

 * ### ***Subscribe***